Esch-sur-Alzette, Luxembourg Guide

 Day Trips

-1 hour 15 minutes by car Journey to Trier, Germany's oldest city, founded by the Romans.
-Marvel at the Porta Nigra, a massive Roman gate, and explore the Roman Baths and Amphitheater.
-Trier boasts a rich history and impressive Roman ruins.
+1 hour 30 minutes by car Step back in time in Trier, Germany's oldest city, founded by the Romans.
+Marvel at the Porta Nigra, a massive Roman city gate, and explore the well-preserved Roman baths and amphitheater.
+Trier also boasts a stunning cathedral and a charming medieval market square.
+With its rich history and architectural treasures, Trier offers a fascinating glimpse into the Roman past.

-1 hour 15 minutes by car Bouillon
+1 hour by car or train Vianden

 Travel Time